arximboldi/immer/doc/persist.rst

 Transforming table's ID
 ------------------------

-For this example, we'll transform the type of the table element's ID but we'll keep the hash of it the same.
+For this example, we'll transform the type of the ID of the table element while keeping the hash of it the same.
-It may happen, for instance, if the member that serves as the ID gets wrapped into a wrapper type.
+This can occur, for instance, if the member that serves as the ID gets wrapped in a wrapper type.

-Let's start by defining an item type for a table:
+To begin, let's define an item type for a table:

 .. literalinclude:: ../test/extra/persist/test_for_docs.cpp
    :language: c++